cosmos/game-of-stakes/README.md

 Genesis time will be 2018-12-20 15:00 UTC.

+Your node will idle after `gaia start` and then automatically begin connecting.

 ### Launch policy

 We are delaying Game of Stakes launch based on the demands of the validator community to run a 48hr testnet.